deltachat/deltachat-pages/en/help.md

 Note that you can rely on disappearing messages only as long as you trust your chat partners;
-malicious chat partners can screenshot or otherwise save a message before it is deleted.
+malicious chat partners can take photos, or otherwise save, copy or forward messages before deletion.

 Apart from that,
 if one chat partner uninstalls Delta Chat,